hashicorp/terraform-provider-aws/website/docs/r/ec2_capacity_reservation.html.markdown

 * `id` - The Capacity Reservation ID.
 * `owner_id` - The ID of the AWS account that owns the Capacity Reservation.
 * `arn` - The ARN of the Capacity Reservation.
+* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block)

 ## Import